Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Spotlight is also rather dull, only illuminating a 1.5m radius around the camera

-If you have a Reolink NVR setup, you can set this camera to record continuously.
+If you have a Reolink NVR setup, you can set this spotlight cam to record continuously.
 However, you will need to purchase an SD card in order to save any footage taken directly to it.
 Sadly, cloud storage for this system isn’t an option in the UK right now.
 Nevertheless, this is a very good camera for those wishing to avoid paying a subscription fee.

 The two-way audio works very well, allowing for high quality interaction between you and the person on the camera.

-All things considered, this is a really good camera, with only a few negative points counting against it.
+All things considered, this is a really good spotlight cam, with only a few negative points counting against it.
 The high level of customizability is probably this camera’s best feature, as it puts you in direct control of the siren, the motion detection, the amount of storage space and other aspects as well.
 The lack of cloud storage may be off-putting for some, but we still think this one is worth considering.

-The Ring Spotlight Camera is probably the best overall model, as it offers a solid combination of camera and spotlight, as well as a host of other neat features.
+The Ring Spotlight Cam is probably the best overall model, as it offers a solid combination of camera and spotlight, as well as a host of other neat features.
 You’ll need absolutely flawless Internet in order to get the best out of it, however.

 Next up, the D-Link Wi-Fi Spotlight Camera boasts far and away the best spotlight, as well as a great camera with a wide field of view.
 However, you should be warned that the motion detection isn’t great.